AWS SDK for PHP

 As a result, you will get the static access key data.
 To authenticate in Object Storage, you will need the following:

-: Static access key IDsecret
+key_id: Static access key IDsecret: Secret key

 Save

-: you will not be able to get the key value again.
+key_idandsecret: you will not be able to get the key value again.

 Note